winterleitner/kontomanager-websms-client/README.md

 # Changelog

+### 07.06.2022 1.2.6
+- fix issue that caused an exception when the settings.php page redirects to kundendaten.php for disabled phone numbers

 ### 03.06.2022 1.2.5
 - fix issue that caused an exception when trying to switch to a phone number that has been deactivated